mariohs22/andersen-devops-course/til/til.md

 ### 2021-06-11

-Learned Go basics, first expetience in AWS Lambda.
+Learned Go basics, first expetience in writing Telegram bot and deplying it to AWS Lambda.